 Meatloaf just takes too long.
 It’s pretty inexpensive and definitely wholesome, but sometimes the 1+ hour cook time makes it seem like you’re making Sunday supper and not a quick weeknight dinner.
 So, how do we fix that?
 Bake the meatloaf mixture in muffin tins instead of a giant loaf pan.
-Shake up the traditional meatloaf ingredients a little bit, and you’ve got a weeknight meal that packs great flavor and is ready to hit the table in less than an hour.
+Shake up the traditional meatloaf ingredients a little bit, and you’ve got weeknight get-together meatloaf for everyone that packs great flavor and is ready to hit the table in less than an hour.

 Chorizo Mini Meatloaves with Chipotle, Tomato Relish

 Yield: ~18 mini loaves

 - 1 lb ground beef from grass-fed cows (where to find grass-fed beef)

 - 2 T adobo sauce (from a can of chipotles in adobo, read the labels, some contain gluten)